n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 nano caddy_config/Caddyfile
 ```

-Change the placeholder subdomain to yours.
+Change the placeholder domain to yours.
 If you followed the steps to name the subdomain n8n, your full domain is similar to `n8n.example.com`.
 The `n8n` in the `reverse_proxy` setting tells Caddy to use the service definition defined in the `docker-compose.yml` file:

 ```text
 n8n.<domain>.<suffix> {